realA10001986/Time-Circuits-Display/README.md

 ## The Config Portal

-The "Config Portal" is the TCD's configuration web site.
+The "Config Portal" is the TCD's configuration website.

 | ![The Config Portal](img/cpm.png) |
 |:--:|